hrajchert/express-shared-routes/README.md

 > Named routes for the express framework that are shared between the server and the browser.

-This is a minimalistic library (around 200 lines of code) that allows you to softcode your routes and ease the creation of navigation components like menus and breadcrums.
+This is a minimalistic library (around 200 lines of code) that allows you to softcode your routes and ease the creation of navigation components like menus and breadcrumbs.
 The routes are normally defined in the server and can be exported to the browser (if you need client side rendering of links).
 The library has no dependencies in the browser, weights 370 Bytes gziped and is coded using a [UMD](https://github.com/umdjs/umd) pattern, so you can use it directly or with [RequireJS](http://requirejs.org/).

 #### Name your routes